 We issue restricted stock awards in the form of our common stock.
-The fair value of these awards is based on the market close price per share on the day of grant.
+The fair value of these awards is based on the market closing price per share on the date of grant.
 We expense the compensation cost of these awards as the restriction period lapses, which is typically a one-year service period to the Company.
 During the first quarter of fiscal 2016, 8,241 shares of common stock were surrendered to the Company to satisfy tax withholding obligations totaling \$12,000 in connection with the vesting of restricted stock awards.
 Shares surrendered by the restricted stock award recipients in accordance with the applicable plan are deemed canceled, therefore not available to be reissued.
+During fiscal 2016, the Company awarded 828,225 shares of restricted stock to officers and directors of the Company.